meljack1/computer-vision-rock-paper-scissors/README.md

 ``` get_winner ``` compares the user's choice against the computer's, and determines who the winner is by comparing the selections, printing a relevant message.

 ``` play ``` prompts a game to play, getting the user's choice and computer's choice before determining the winner using the ```get_winner``` function.

+# Camera Rock-Paper-Scissors
+This file contains the code to play rock paper scissors against the computer using your camera.
+The game is defined in a class called ```Rock_Paper_Scissors_Game```.
+The game will continue to play until the user or computer has won three times, or until 5 rounds have been played in total.